AMWA-TV/is-12/docs/Sending commands.md

 }
 ```

-Example command for retrieving the classId (1p1) on any NcObject using the generic get method (1m1) (has no arguments but has a return value of `NcMethodResultPropertyValue` as specified in [MS-05-02](https://specs.amwa.tv/ms-05-02))
+Example command for retrieving the classId (1p1) on any [NcObject](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html) using the generic get method (1m1) (has no arguments but has a return value of [NcMethodResultPropertyValue](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodresultpropertyvalue)).

 ```json
 {